 Model tiering is typically determined in four moments during the life of a model:

-Extract 1: Ad hoc model tiering workflow in Chiron Enterprise.
+Extract 1: Ad hoc model tiering workflow in Yields for Governance.

-We now look at the regulatory guidelines on model tiering one by one, with our complementary observations when required, and briefly describe how the Yields MRM platform addresses the requirements.
+We now look at the regulatory guidelines on model tiering one by one, with our complementary observations when required, and briefly describe how the Yields MRM suite addresses the requirements.

 1. Firm-wide consistent tiering approach for all models – to ensure all models have an associated risk level and prioritization is made possible.